In racing there is a saying – speed costs money.

 In the late 80s, Johnson’s business strategy was simple – make a run, then head up to the Winston suite to schmooze potential sponsors.
 Now Johnson spends more time than he ever imagined educating companies on the worth of his sport.

-“We provide a value for corporate America to convey messages, and with ESPN 2 as a partner, we can do it in an entertainment venue,” Johnson said.
+“We provide a value for corporate America to convey messages, and with FS 1 as a partner, we can do it in an entertainment venue,” Johnson said.
 “Every ticket is a pit pass.
 You come right into our locker room.
 Where else can you do that?
 Plus, it takes between 2-4 million to run a Top Fuel team and only $700,000 to run a Pro Stock Motorcycle team.”

 Johnson believes the responsibility to improve the financial landscape of the Pro Stock Motorcycle category lies squarely on the shoulders of all the racers themselves.